dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/imageeditorview.md

 ## setUIElement

 Specifies an HTML element for the `ImageEditorView` instance to use as its UI element.
+The structure inside the element determines the appearance of the UI.

 ```typescript
 setUIElement(element: HTMLDivElement): Promise<void>;